Background

 On January 4th, 2013, “Aalewis” made internet history with a post to the r/atheism subreddit:

 The same day, the post was linked in r/cringe.
 Following this, it was purposely misattributed to scientists and authors, added to urban dictionary as the definition of “euphoric,” and the word became a symbol of self-important, smarmy atheism.
-It is probably the most iconic single internet post in history, oft credited as the “ground zero” where internet jokes turned from traditional satire to postmodern irony.
+It is among the most iconic internet posts in history, sometimes even credited as the “ground zero” where internet jokes turned from traditional satire to postmodern irony.
 To add another feather to its fedora, it is now the final, most nightmarish tier of this list.

 For an argument to be “euphoric,” it needs to be totally fallacious or unsupported, but totally convinced of its own brilliance.
 The beginning and end of a “euphoric” argument is that religious people are complete morons.
 The idea of God is so utterly ridiculous it is intellectually unmentionable.
 Any smart person who happens to be religious can only be that way because they haven’t thought about it for more than a few minutes.